Value-added tax (VAT)

 All payroll taxes are reported through a unified payroll tax return by the 25th day of the month following the reporting one.

-Employee’s individual contribution represent 6% of their gross salary and other recompense.
-The legislation provides an annual fixed SSC for other categories of taxpayers in an amount approved for each year (e.g. MDL 10,740 applicable for 2020).
+The legislation provides an annual fixed SSC for other categories of taxpayers in an amount approved for each year (e.g. MDL 11,331 applicable for 2021).

 Companies report their SSC liabilities on a monthly basis (with certain exceptions) through the unique payroll tax return.
 The SSC due by both employer and employee must be transferred by the employer to the budget no later than the 25th day of the month following the reporting one.